I’m introspecting about this massive irony of why we want to go to Heaven, knowing that all pain and suffering will end…yet, we don’t want to die.

 More importantly, they no longer have to go through suffering on earth, and because of what Christ had done on the cross—they have eternity in Heaven.

-Bodies that won’t decay.
+And at the resurrection, bodies that won’t decay.

 No more sin.